mdsufz/StandEnA/docs/ANNOTATION.md

 ```

 #### Testing custom database
-To make test if the newly created database is flawless,
+To test if the newly created database is flawless,
 we can simply run "makeblastdb" on it.

 ```